gfenoy/application-package-patterns/README.md

 This scenario typically takes one input, applies an algorithm and produces a result

-Implementation: process the NDVI taking as input a Landsat-9 acquisition
+Implementation: delineate water bodies using NDWI and Otsu automatic threshold taking as input a Landsat-9 acquisition

 ## 2. two inputs/one output